rehierl/node-tree-outliner/1-basics/1-2-hierarchy-of-sets.md

 ```

 * Set D is a strict subset of set E.
-* Set E does not (strictly) contain set D (as an element).
+* Set E does not contain set D, but set F does.
 * Set E is not a subset of set F, and F is not a subset of E.

 Note that from a strict perspective E does not contain D, because D is not an
 element of E. However, E can still be loosely said to contain D, if it is clear
 that the statement refers to the `subset-of` relationship.

-**CONCLUSION**
+**CLARIFICATION**
-Set A and B are said to be **independent** from one another,
+Set A and C are said to be **independent** from one another.

-if both sets have no elements in common.
+Which is because both sets have no elements in common.

-**CONCLUSION**
+**CLARIFICATION**
-Set B is said to be **embedded** into set A,
+Set B is said to be **embedded** into set A.

-if B is a strict subset of A.
+Which is because B is a strict subset of A.

-**CONCLUSION**
+**CLARIFICATION**
-Set C is said to **overlap** set A, if both share common elements
+Set C is said to **overlap** set A.

+Which is because both sets have elements in common,
-and if both sets contain elements that the other set does not have.
+and because both have elements which the other set does not have.

 Note that neither of the two sets is embedded into the other.
 Set A therefore
-also overlaps set B. Both both sets can therefore be said to overlap each other.
+also overlaps set B, which is why both sets can be said to overlap each other.

 <!-- ======================================================================= -->
-## An equivalent visual representation
+## Visual representations

 ```
 A := { B, C, D, E, F, G, H }